 Taxpayers will not pay 10% more to the library.
 This is because most (7%) of the library’s 2020 levy request is related to TIF district appropriation.
 TIF tax dollars have already been collected by the Village as part of previous 20 years’ assessed valuations.
 Here’s more about how TIFs work »

 This is still to be determined, since it relates to the overall Village budget and levy process.
-In 2018, Oak Park property owners paid about 4.8% of their total Cook County property tax bill to the library.
+Previously, Oak Park property owners have paid about 4.8% of their total Cook County property tax bill to the library.
 Read more about the the Village of Oak Park budget »

-How do we intend to use the money?
+How does the library intend to use the money?

 The library’s 2020 levy request prioritizes significant capital needs as enumerated in our capital assets study on the 16-year-old Main Library building.